JupyterLab is the next-generation web-based user interface for Project Jupyter.

 JupyterLab extensions can customize or enhance any part of JupyterLab, including new themes, file editors, and custom components.

-The developer API will evolve in beta releases and will stabilize in JupyterLab 1.0.
-We appreciate feedback on our GitHub issues page as we evolve towards a stable extension development API for JupyterLab 1.0.
+The extension developer API is evolving, and we also are currently iterating on UI/UX improvements.
+We appreciate feedback on our GitHub issues page as we evolve towards a stable extension development API.